zhangbsn-gt/developer.gov.sg/collections/_products/categories/infrastructure-and-hosting/government-on-commercial-cloud/overview.md

 ### What's Next

-GCC 2.0 is currently in the Early Adopter Phase and will be leveraged as a whole-of-government (WOG) platform along with the Singapore Government Tech Stack (SGTS) for modern app development in the Government.
+GCC 2.0 will be leveraged as a whole-of-government (WOG) platform along with the Singapore Government Tech Stack (SGTS) for modern app development in the Government.
 The roadmap for GCC 2.0 is as shown below.
+General Availability (GA) of GCC 2.0 for Amazon Web Services (AWS) has been made on 4 May 2022 while GCC 2.0 for Azure is planned to be ready at around Q3 of 2022.

 <figure style="text-align: center">
   <img